Dre Campbell Farm

 35 Bad Garden Insects & Pests on Plants (+ Pictures)

-As a farmer, the very last thing you want to see in your garden are bad insects and related pests crawling and wiggling their way to cause damage.
+As a farmer, the last thing you want to see in your garden is harmful insects and related pests crawling and wiggling to cause damage.

 Some insects are okay to have around.
-However, there are others that are not only a nuisance but can also be downright harmful to humans, plants, and livestock [1].
+However, others are a nuisance and can be downright harmful to humans, plants, and livestock [1].

 1. Caterpillars

-Gardeners generally refer to those found on tomato plants as hornworms because they have a “horn-like” projection at their rear end.
+Gardeners generally refer to those found on tomato plants as hornworms because they have a “horn-like” projection on their rear end.

 2. Leaf-Footed Bugs